by Tony Vidler

 Tiresome, isn’t it?

-It shouldn’t be surprising to any of us either, especially if we compared it to another (more graphic and potentially more painful) visit to a professional such as a surgeon.
+It shouldn’t be surprising to any of us either, especially if we compared it to another (more graphic and potentially more painful) visit to another professional such as a surgeon.
 Nobody goes to see the surgeon and wants them to start engaging in every procedure and use every sharp thing they have to poke holes and whatnot.
 We just want them to use a specific piece of knowledge (and as few sharp tools as possible) that helps us get the outcome we were looking for.

 In professional services where we are frequently dealing in expertise I would venture to suggest that most consumers don’t really care how much you know.
 It really isn’t that important to them.
-What is important to them is that you know what they want you to know.
+They care that you know enough of course, but what is most important most of the time to them is that you know what they want you to know.
 Not what they want to know…but what they want you to know.

-Most consumers today who are prospective clients for professional services are over-loaded with information and choices, and incredibly time-poor.
+Most consumers today who are prospective clients for professional services are over-loaded with information and choices, and they are time-poor.
 Accessing knowledge or answers or technical expertise is not really their issue.
 Time is their challenge.
 What most consumers want therefore is a professional who can zero in quickly on what it is they want resolved, and who uses just the knowledge base that is required to achieve it.
-They usually are not interested in everything you know or can do at the outset of an engagement or professional relationship, they only care about using some of it.
+Most consumers don’t see meetings with their advisers as an opportunity for a free educational lecture.

 Of course I am not suggesting that professionals should not know a lot.
 What I am suggesting is that professionals need to be as cautious as the surgeon that they don’t start inflicting unnecessary pain by doing things that didn’t need to be done.
 The greater any professionals expertise, both in breadth and depth, the greater their ability to help clients.
-The more they know, the more they can deal with and find creative solutions for.
+The more they know, the more they can deal with and find creative solutions.
 Professional expertise matters more than ever before, and it is placed under greater scrutiny than ever before too.

 Yet, more and more advisers seem to be seeing that as their role, and are employing engagement and advice processes that force consumers to listen to a knowledge-download.
-Perhaps co-incidentally, I also usually hear that they are struggling to get enough consumers to engage their services….and that is the regulators fault of course.
-Or perhaps the consumers for not knowing quality expertise when they hear it drone on and on and on….
+Perhaps co-incidentally, I also usually hear that they are struggling to get enough consumers to engage their services….a coincidence perhaps.